A Digital Nomad Guide to Medellin, Colombia

 Work in Medellin

 Worldly-wise digital nomads would recommend Medellin as one of the top places for remote work in the Americas.
-Some years ago it did not stay unnoticed by the neighbors from North America.
+Some years ago it did not stay unnoticed by the neighbours from North America.
 As a result, many travelers from the States and Canada took advantage of the same time zone, affordable prices, and inexpensive flights from their homes.
 Though, of course, the city is extra popular among other digital nomads from all over the world too.
 Here you can find great support from the local expat community which organizes different social events: meet-ups, language exchange clubs, and so on for newly arrived.

 Best Places to Work in Medellin